nartallax/cardboard/README.md

 console.log(sumOfAB.get()) // 14
 ```

-In this example we create a `viewBox`; it's an `RBox` that depends on other box values.
-Each time any box it depends on updates - the value of `viewBox` is also updated (and subscribers are called, of course).
+In this example we create a `calcBox`; it's an `RBox` that depends on other box values.
+Each time any box it depends on updates - the value of `calcBox` is also updated (and subscribers are called, of course).

 ## .map() method

 Now you should be ready to understand how `.map()` method of the boxes works.
-`.map()` with one argument is present on both `RBox` and `WBox`; it creates a `viewBox` which only depends on that one box you created it off:
+`.map()` with one argument is present on both `RBox` and `WBox`; it creates a `calcBox` which only depends on that one box you created it off:

 ```typescript
 import {box} from "@nartallax/cardboard"